drive/nsb-dev-workflow-proto/README.md

 This example includes a development only project - NSBDevWorkflowProto.Dev.Endpoint.Host - which starts a process that loads all three endpoints (each with it's own bus configuration).
 It also includes a crude client which allows sending of messages to handlers defined by the three endpoints.

 #### Note
-Set the startup projects for the solution to the Client **and** the Dev.Endpoint.Host projects
+Set the startup projects for the solution to the Client **and** Dev.Endpoint.Host projects

 #### TODO:
  * Extract config